Resistencia Ancestral Mapuche

 Resistencia Ancestral Mapuche (RAM) is an indigenous organization advocated to the creation of an autonomous Mapuche state in Araucanía, which is, they say, the revindication and recovery of former Mapuche lands.
-They are mostly renowned for their violent methods, often recurring to arson and poaching and armed attacks against Argentine National Gendarmerie.
+They are mostly renowned for their violent methods, often recurring to arson, poaching and armed attacks against Argentine National Gendarmerie.

-It operates in the Patagonia region of Argentina and Chile, seeking to secede territories of both countries to create an independent Wallmapuche country for the Mapuche nation.
+It operates in the Patagonia region of Argentina and Chile, seeking to claim back territories of both countries to create an independent Wallmapuche country for the Mapuche nation.
 It is associated with the Coordinadora Arauco-Malleco, considered a terrorist organization by the Chilean government.

 Attacks

 Weapons seized from the RAM, after an attack to the Kumenia concessionaire.

 In 2012, policeman José Aigo was killed when he tried to check a truck heading to Aluminé.
 Two Chilean organizations belonging to RAM, "Frente Patriótico Manuel Rodríguez" and the "Ejército Guerrillero de los Pobres", took credit for the killing of the officer.
 However, years before, different media attributed their murder to poachers, which led to the arrest of the son of the mayor of San Martín de los Andes who would be one of the hunters who shot the policeman.

 One of the first attacks of 2017 was committed at the National Route 40, burning a truck.
 The driver, Luis Rastrelini, commented that he was surprised by an improvised rock roadblock, and then was attacked by hooded men.
 They filled the truck with oil, and then made it explode with a molotov cocktail.
 Another attack took place in Bariloche.
 They burned two buildings, and left banners asking for the freedom of their leader, Facundo Jones Huala.
 Those banners featured their logo, composed by a mapuche shield and a rifle.
 They also attacked the estancias of the Italian clothing company Benetton Group at the Chubut Province.
 The watchman Evaristo Jones reported that they attacked and tortured him, stole his weapons and burned his shed, claiming that it was not an action against him but against the owners of the estancia.
 The organization has been accused of committing similar attacks against other employees and their families, burned forests and farming grounds, vandalized the farming vehicles and the electric service, and the vehicles in the nearby roads.